centau/vide/docs/tut/crash-course/8-property-binding.md

 This example is equivalent to the example seen on the previous page.

-Instead of explicitly creating an effect, assigning a (non-event) property a function will implicitly create a side-effect to update that property anytime a dependent source is updated.
+Instead of explicitly creating an effect, assigning a (non-event) property a function will implicitly create an effect to update that property anytime a source used within is updated.

-Just like effects, the function is ran immediately in a reactive scope to set the property initially and determine what sources are being depended on.
+Just like effects, the function is ran immediately in a reactive scope to set the property initially and determine what sources are being used.

 This allows you as the programmer to not need to manually update UI as the state of your program changes.
-You just define how the data sources map to UI, and Vide's reactive system will automatically update any properties depending on those sources that were updated.
+You just define how data sources map to UI, and Vide's reactive system will automatically update any properties depending on those sources.

 ## Children Binding